systemslab/popper-paper/paper/paper.md

 subjective task, based entirely on the intuition and expertise of domain-scientists.

-## Desiderata for a New Methodology
+## Goals for a New Methodology

 A diagram of a generic experimentation workflow is shown in
 @Fig:exp_workflow (top).
 The problem with current practices is that each of them partially cover the workflow.
 For example, sharing source code only covers the first task (source code); experiment packing only covers the second one (packaging); and so on.
-Based on this, we see the need for a new methodology that has the following properties:
+Based on this, we see the need for a new methodology that:

-  * Reproducible from the get-go without incurring any extra work for the researcher.
-To the contrary, it should require the same or less effort but in a convened way.
+  * Is reproducible without incurring any extra work for the researcher.
+It should require the same or less effort than current practices with the difference of doing things in a convened way.
-  * Improve the personal workflows of scientists by having a common methodology that works for as many projects as possible and that can be used as the basis of collaboration.
+  * Improves the personal workflows of scientists by having a common methodology that works for as many projects as possible and that can be used as the basis of collaboration.
-  * Capture the end-to-end workflow in a modern (DevOps) way, including the history of changes that are made to an article throughout its lifecycle.
+  * Captures the end-to-end workflow in a modern way, including the history of changes that are made to an article throughout its lifecycle.
-  * Make use of existing tools (don't reinvent the wheel!).
+  * Makes use of existing tools (don't reinvent the wheel!).
 The DevOps toolkit is already comprehensive and easy to use.
-  * Take into account large datasets.
+  * Has the ability to handle large datasets.
-  * Capture validation criteria in an explicit manner so that subjective evaluation of results of a re-execution is minimized.
+  * Captures validation criteria in an explicit manner so that subjective evaluation of results of a re-execution is minimized.
-  * Result in experiments that are amenable to improvement and allows easy collaboration, as well as making it easier to build upon existing work.
+  * Results in experiments that are amenable to improvement and allows easy collaboration, as well as making it easier to build upon existing work.

 # The DevOps Toolkit {#sec:toolkit}

-While is difficult to find a globally accepted definition of DevOps, for our purposes we use the term to refer to a set of common practices that have the goal of expediting the delivery of a software project, allowing to iterate as fast as possible on improvements and new features, without undermining the quality of the software product.
+We use the term DevOps [@httermann_devops_2012 ; @loukides_what_2012]
+to refer to a set of common practices that have the goal of expediting the delivery of a software project, allowing to iterate as fast as possible on improvements and new features, without undermining the quality of the software product.
 In our work, we make the case for achieving the same outcome for academic articles, which can be seen as taking the idea of an executable paper and implementing it with a DevOps approach.

-In this section we review and highlight salient features of the DevOps toolkit that makes it amenable to organize all the artifacts associated to an academic article.
+In this section we review and highlight salient features of the DevOps toolkit that makes it amenable to organize all artifacts associated with an academic article.
 To guide our discussion, we refer to the generic experimentation workflow (top) in @Fig:exp_workflow, viewed through a DevOps looking glass (bottom).
 In @Sec:popper we analyze more closely the composability of these tools and describe general guidelines (the convention) on how to structure projects that make use of the DevOps toolkit

 ## Version Control